alizaid91/Quiz-Zone/README.md

 ## 📈 Future Improvements

-Realtime Quiz on Multiple devices 📱:
+**Realtime Quiz on Multiple devices 📱**:
  In this feature one user can create a custamized quiz and share the unique like with other user so they can give the quiz in Realtime.
 This feature will be implemented using Firebase.

-AI Powered Quizes on any topic 🤖 : an advaned section where user can prompt AI to create a prosonalized Quiz on any topic, AI will create a curated quiz based on the users prompt.
+**AI Powered Quizes on any topic 🤖** : an advaned section where user can prompt AI to create a prosonalized Quiz on any topic, AI will create a curated quiz based on the users prompt.

 ## 📝 License